- What Are The Festival Dates And Hours?

 Box trucks and trailers are not allowed into the campgrounds.COMPANION VEHICLE INFORMATION

 Looking to bring an extra car with your RV?
 Along with the RV Pass, a companion vehicle must have a Car Camping Pass.
 Companion vehicles must arrive on site at the same time as the RV.
-If you are towing anything, you do not need a Car Camping Pass.
-Even if your car and RV can fit into one designated RV space (20’ X 50’) you still must purchase BOTH passes to adhere to parking standards.
+If you are towing anything, you do not need a Car Camping Pass (however, it MUST stay attached to the RV).
+Even if your (non-towed) car and RV can fit into one designated RV space (20’ X 50’) you still must purchase BOTH passes to adhere to parking standards.
 You are limited to ONE Car Camping Pass per RV.
 Vehicles towing campers are considered part of the RV, and do not need a Car Camping Pass, but must remain attached to the camper.

 There will not be any hookups or dumping areas.
 However, there will be a company roaming the campgrounds to empty your holding tanks and refill your water for a fee.
 The number for the company can be found in your Festival Guide when you arrive on site and they will be available 24 hours a day.